Den Haag, the Netherlands / Le Puy-Sainte-Reparade, France / Casablanca and Tangier, Morocco

 Twenty-five days on the road.
 That was how much time it took for the longest journey I had taken since my childhood’s three-month North American trip with my mother.

 Five family members to share this epic experience with.
 Each had their leg of the journey.
-Friends of the family hosted us in one country.
+Friends of the family also hosted us in one country.
 Foreign lands did not feel so strange when traveled with family and friends.

-I took on the clarion call of Madame X, my muse of the moment:
+Finally, this trip was my response to the clarion call of Madame X, my muse of the moment:

 Ven conmigo, let’s take a trip!